Multiple vs Single Accounts

 Single AWS Account

-In a single-account approach, each environment like production and development is deployed to the same AWS account.
+In a single-account approach, each environment like prod and dev is deployed to the same AWS account.

 The benefit is that you don’t have to remember to switch